NikeNano/Github-Action-Tutorial/README.md

 - An external event occurs.
 More info can be found [here](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow#triggering-a-workflow-with-events).

 The what to do is defined as [jobs](https://help.github.com/en/actions/getting-started-with-github-actions/core-concepts-for-github-actions#job), each workflow needs to have at least one job.
-Each job can have one or multiple steps.
-A step is described by [github](https://help.github.com/en/actions/getting-started-with-github-actions/core-concepts-for-github-actions#job) like this:

 Exemple workflow: